Residency for Tuition Purposes: Active Military Servicemembers & Veteran Policies

 - If you have questions on how to go about this, the University of Utah Office of the Registrar Veteran Services can assist with this process.

-- Objective evidence of intent to establish residency in Utah; any one of the following:
+- Objective evidence of intent to establish residency in Utah with any one of the following:

-- Rental agreement showing the requesting student’s name and Utah address
+- A rental agreement showing the military veteran’s name and Utah address; or

-- Utility bills showing the requesting student’s name and Utah address
+- Utility bills showing the military veteran’s name and Utah address.

 For service member students on duty in Utah, the following criteria is required: